Business Growth

 Hard Water: Albuquerque's Constant Battle

 The Albuquerque Bernalillo County Water Utility Authority (ABCWUA) delivers water with calcium hardness typically ranging from 100-200 ppm depending on the well field and season.
-That sounds moderate, but the story doesn't end there.
+That sounds manageable at first glance, but evaporation changes the picture fast.

 Managing Calcium Hardness